The BEST Marinated Pork Loin

 - Make the sauce on the stovetop as directed in the recipe.

-- This marinade works equally well with pork chops or chicken.
+- This marinade works equally well with pork tenderloin, chops, or chicken.

 - You can prepare the marinade beforehand and store it refrigerated for up to 3 days.

 - For maximum flavor and juiciness, allow plenty of marinating time.
-Be sure to allow at least 4 and up to six hours.
-Note that it is possible to over marinate pork so don’t let it go past six hours.
+Be sure to allow at least 4 hours, but not too much more.
+Over-marinated pork can become mushy.
+I recommend no more than six hours.

 - Be sure to use a meat thermometer to check for doneness.
-For the best pork loin, cook until the internal temperature registers 145 degrees Fahrenheit.
+I recommend cooking until the internal temperature registers 145 degrees Fahrenheit.

 - You can use this recipe for pork chops, pork tenderloin, or chicken.
 Smaller cuts will cook much faster than a loin so be sure to check with a thermometer.